abadid/cmsc424-spring2019/project5/README.md

 In lecture, we sometimes use the words `block` and `page` interchangeably to describe a single unit of transfer from disc.
 The notion of a `block` when discussing join algorithms is different however.
 A `page` is a single unit of transfer from disc, and a  `block` is one or more `pages`.
 All uses of `block` in this project refer to this alternate definition.

-**Besides when the comments tell you that you can do something in memory, everything else should be streamed.
-You should not hold more pages in memory at once than the given algorithm says you are allowed to.**

 ### 1. Table Iterators